GeminiBot/GeminiBot/README.md

 ## :pencil: **DESCRIPTION**

-Hi there 👋, I'm GeminiBot
+Hi there 👋, I'm GeminiBot,
 I help you to develop for you.
 I read your Issue and I try to solve them well.

 <a href="https://github.com/anuraghazra/github-readme-stats">